t04glovern/aws-greener-grass/.blog/greengrass-docker/README.md

 ## Requirements

 This post is part of a larger series where we delve into some of the more advanced features of AWS IoT Greengrass.
-The code in the [t04glovern/aws-greener-grass](https://github.com/t04glovern/aws-greener-grass) will help boostrap all the resources you will need to run this portion of the tutorials.
+The code in the [t04glovern/aws-greener-grass](https://github.com/t04glovern/aws-greener-grass) will help bootstrap all the resources you will need to run this portion of the tutorials.
 If you would like the most seamless learning experience, ensure you have completed the following posts

 * [Greener Grass - Greengrass Device Setup](../device-setup/README.md)